oliveiraFreddie/oliveiraFreddie/README.md

-- 👋 Olá!
-Meu nome é Frederico de Oliveira Santos, sou um desenvolvedor frontend apaixonado por tecnologia, tenho 28 anos e moro em Lisboa.
+👋 Hello there!
+I'm Frederico de Oliveira Santos, a frontend developer passionate about technology.
+I'm 28 years old and I live in Lisbon.
-- 👀 Estou sempre em busca de desafios e oportunidades para aprender e crescer profissionalmente.
+👀 I'm always on the lookout for challenges and opportunities to learn and grow professionally.
-- 📖 Atualmente, estou focado em aprimorar minhas habilidades em React e Next.js.
+📖 Currently, I'm focused on mastering my skills in React and Next.js.
-- 🌱 Habilidades - Linguagens de programação: JavaScript, HTML, CSS.
-Frameworks e bibliotecas: React, Next.js.
+🌱 Skills - Programming Languages: JavaScript, HTML, CSS.
+Frameworks and Libraries: React, Next.js.
-- 👨‍🎓 Formação acadêmica - Superior de Tecnologia em Logística - Centro Universitário UNA (2015 - 2016).
+👨‍🎓 Academic Background - Bachelor's in Logistics Technology - Centro Universitário UNA (2015 - 2016).
-- 📫 freddie.oliveira95@gmail.com, contacto: 930 548 370.
+📫 Contact - Email: freddie.oliveira95@gmail.com, Phone: +351 930 548 370.
-- 🙏 Agradeço por visitar meu perfil do GitHub.
-Sinta-se à vontade para explorar meus repositórios e deixar uma estrela nos projetos que você gostou.
-Obrigado pelo seu tempo!
+🙏 Thank you for visiting my GitHub profile.
+Feel free to explore my repositories and leave a star on the projects you liked.
+I appreciate your time!
 <!---
 oliveiraFreddie/oliveiraFreddie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.